ron2111/Awesome-Projects-Collection/README.md

 1. Add any project, piece of code or script of your choice you wish to share in this repository.
    **Add your projects under the respective tech stack folder only**

-<strike>2.
-Update project_doc.md file available in each project folder with the description of your project.</strike>
+<strike> Update project_doc.md file available in each project folder with the description of your project.</strike>
-         *- This rule is changed now*
+         *- This rule is changed now to resolve the merge conflicts*

 2. It can be any of any length and can be any number of scripts, just **add a folder with your projects name.**
 3. There is no need to raise an issue to add your project, you can directly raise a PR.